T2201 Disability Tax Credit Application Form (Updated February 2024)

 However, if you choose to seek out the assistance of Disability Credit Canada, our team will be sure to handle the application process for you by sending in your Disability Tax Credit application as your representative.

-NOTE: If you do not fill out your application correctly, odds are that your DTC application will be denied by the CRA.
+NOTE: If you do not fill out your application correctly, the odds are that your DTC application will be denied by the CRA.
 Let the experts at Disability Credit Canada, simplify matters for you.

 How Long Does It Take to Process a Disability Tax Credit Application?